Updated: Sep 15

 A add a bit of contrast, local painter Rich Keylard, of Airephix, in Roselle, Illinois, hand-applied red accents and custom lettering to the hood, calling out Dan’s future plans for even more power.

-From there, painter Nick Spencer (of Roman Performance) sprayed a shiny new coat of Sport Gold Metallic.
+From there, painter Nick Spencer (of Roman Performance) sprayed a shiny new coat of the factory Sport Gold Metallic.
 “It’s a laborious and multi-step process but adding the carbon fiber gives it real depth and a 3D look,’ said Dan.
 “I’m very happy with how it turned out.”

 During the process, the interior was also gone through and gutted, making room for a six-point roll cage, fabricated in-house by Roman Performance.
 Dan took advantage of the timing to make another big change: swapping the upholstery.

 “It was tan and after all those miles, starting to show some serious wear,’ recalls the craftsman.
-“It needed to be replaced so I swapped it to black which pairs better with the gold.”
+“It needed to be replaced so I swapped it to black which pairs much better with the exterior gold.”

 Dan also added black SPARCO R700 Tuner race seats and a MOMO competition steering wheel, leaving the factory Monsoon stereo with cassette and factory-installed 12-disc CD changer in place and operational.